ColorlibHQ/fancybox-for-wordpress/readme.txt

 * Fixed: noClonflict preventing frames to work in Fancybox
 * Fixed: Custom frame width and height not being applied
 * Updated: Japanese translation
-* Updated: JS is now Minified instead of Packed (thanks to mentalfruition.com)
+* Updated: JS is now Minified instead of Packed

 = 2.6.0 =
 * Optimized the JavaScript code used to apply FancyBox